G Adventures Morocco: Kasbahs and Desert Tour Review

 I think either would have been a good choice.
 Our selection ended up coming down to the specifics of the tour we took.
 My friend wanted to take a tour that would allow her to be away for less than 12 days.

 When I looked at the shorter-duration tours, the G Adventures tour hit more of the places I wanted to visit.

 The Tour I Chose: G Adventures Morocco Kasbahs and Desert Tour

-The introduction on the website opens with, “Perfect for travellers looking for a fast-paced trip, this short but sweet adventure offers up a great combination of Morocco’s must-see highlights and a little free time to explore on your own.”
-I think this is a really good description and in part, a warning.
+The introduction on the website opens with, “Perfect for travelers looking for a fast-paced trip, this short but sweet adventure offers up a great combination of Morocco’s must-see highlights and a little free time to explore on your own.”
+I think this is a really good description and, in part, a warning.